laurent22/joplin/README.md

 - Colour, font sizes and faces - Evernote text is stored as HTML and this is converted to Markdown during the import process.
 For notes that are mostly plain text or with basic formatting (bold, italic, bullet points, links, etc.) this is a lossless conversion, and the note, once rendered back to HTML should be very similar.
 Tables are also imported and converted to Markdown tables.
 For very complex notes, some formatting data might be loss - in particular colours, font sizes and font faces will not be imported.
 The text itself however is always imported in full regardless of formatting.

-To import Evernote data, follow these steps:
+To import Evernote data, first export your Evernote notebooks to ENEX files as described [here](https://help.evernote.com/hc/en-us/articles/209005557-How-to-back-up-export-and-restore-import-notes-and-notebooks).
+Then follow these steps:

-## Desktop application

-* Open the "File" menu and click "Import Evernote notes"
+On the **desktop application**, open the "File" menu, click "Import Evernote notes" and select your ENEX file.
 This will open a new screen which will display the import progress.
 The notes will be imported into a new separate notebook (so that, in case of a mistake, the notes are not mixed up with any existing notes).
 If needed then can then be moved to a different notebook, or the notebook can be renamed, etc.

-## Terminal application

-* First, export your Evernote notebooks to ENEX files as described [here](https://help.evernote.com/hc/en-us/articles/209005557-How-to-back-up-export-and-restore-import-notes-and-notebooks).
-* In Joplin, in [command-line mode](/terminal#command-line-mode), type `import-enex /path/to/file.enex`.
+On the **desktop application**, in [command-line mode](/terminal#command-line-mode), type `import-enex /path/to/file.enex`.
 This will import the notes into a new notebook named after the filename.
-* Then repeat the process for each notebook that needs to be imported.

 # Synchronisation